On this page

 You'll get most of the vitamins and minerals you need by eating a healthy, varied diet.
 But when you're pregnant you also need to take a folic acid supplement.
-It's recommended you take a daily vitamin D supplement too – especially in the winter months (October - March) when you don't get enough from the sunlight.
+It is also important to take a daily vitamin D supplement.

 It's best to start taking folic acid as soon as you start trying for a baby, or as soon as you find out you're pregnant.

 Folic acid is very important for your pregnancy, as it can prevent birth defects known as 'neural tube defects', including spina bifida.